bruin-data/bruin-vscode/README.md

 Access the Bruin CLI management tab `Settings` in the side panel for easy installation and updates.

 ## Release Notes
-### Latest Release: 0.25.26
+### Latest Release: 0.25.27
-- Fixed the validate and run buttons height.
+- Fixed the validate and run buttons hover colors to match the vscode themes.

 ### Previous Highlights
+- **0.25.26**: Fixed the validate and run buttons height.
 - **0.25.25**: Added excetuable path to the bruin commands to run on the powershell.
 - **0.25.24**: Added excetuable path option to the configuration for windows.
 - **0.25.23**: Updated the logic to look fo bruin executable path on windows and add debugging informations.